boucadair/lisp-pubsub-flow-examples/draft-boucadair-lisp-pubsub-flow-examples.md

 ### Replayed Subscription (Update)

 {{riss}} shows the example of a replayed subscription request.
-This example assumes that the attacker does not change the source IP address that was initially captured in the packet to be replayed.
-The triggered Map-Reply is silently ignored by the xTR because it does not match any pending request.
+The request will be silently dropped the Map-Server because of nonce check failure.

 ~~~~ aasvg
                      +---+                          +----+